 Walk a few blocks to the Teatro de la República, a beautiful theater that also had a cameo appearance in the movie Once Upon a Time in Mexico.
 Templo de San Antonia de Padua is one of the oldest churches in Queretaro.

 The architecture changes once again from wrought-iron Spanish balconies to one-story Otomi houses between Jardin Zenea and Blvd Universadad which runs along the Rio Queretaro.
 There are lots of interesting local places to eat along these streets.

 Don’t miss the Fuente de Ignacio Pérez (Fountain of Ignacio Pérez) at the crossroad roundabout of Calle Corregidora and Universidad.
 Perez was the Paul Revere of Queretaro carrying the message from the Corregidora to Father Hidalgo that started the Mexican War of Independence against Spain in 1810.

 Where to get a Rooftop View of Queretaro

-For your last night, eat at a favorite restaurant ( they will probably remember you and greet you like family), try some place new or hang out at Hank’s Oyster Bar for drink specials and occasional live music.
-Before you call it a night, make sure to stop by Hotel Aspeytia for a drink on their rooftop bar.
+For your last night, eat at a favorite restaurant ( they will probably remember you and greet you like family), try some place new, or hang out at Hank’s Oyster Bar for drink specials and occasional live music.
+Before you call it a night, make sure to stop by Hotel Aspeytia for a drink at their rooftop bar.

 Fall in Love with Queretaro

 We’ve packed a lot into four days in Queretaro, but each day is at your speed.
 No need to hurry.
-Enjoy the people watching while eating an ice cream, walking through history and a day of wine tasting.
+Enjoy the people-watching while eating ice cream, walking through history, and a day of wine tasting.
 You may even fall in love with Queretaro like we did and think about retiring here.
 Many people do.
 If you have more time, there are other places close by to visit as well such as San Miguel de Allende and hiking in the Sierra Gorda.